Lancaster real estate market overview

-Public School Ranking:
+- Public School Ranking: 40

 Lancaster is located in Los Angeles county, California.
 It is the 30th largest city in the United States, and the 9th fastest growing city in the United States.
 Lancaster is located 70 miles north of Los Angeles, in the Southern California Antelope Valley.
 The city's surroundings are made up of the San Gabriel Mountain Range and the San Joaquin Valley.
 Lancaster provides residents with a laid back lifestyle, and offers many parks, trails, scenic views, and different areas for sight-seeing.
 Some of the most popular places to enjoy the desert-like environment here are the Antelope Valley California Poppy Reserve, Civic Musical Road, the Prime Desert Woodland Reserve, and the Antelope Valley Indian Museum State Historic Park.

 The average weather in Lancaster consists of hot, arid summers and cold, cloudy winters.
 Summer temperatures reach highs in the 90's and lows in the 60's, while winters have highs in the 60's and lows in the mid 30's.

-The job growth here has increased by 0.7% over the last year and in ten years, is predicted to have increased by 30.3%.
+The job growth here has decreased by -12.21% over the last year and in ten years, is predicted to have increased by 30.25%.
 Dominating industries in this city include aerospace and aviation, agriculture, airports, distribution, film and television production, natural resources and manufacturing.
-The biggest companies in Lancaster are Antelope Valley Union High School District, Antelope Valley Hospital, Antelope Valley College, Antelope Valley High School, and Simulations Plus.
+The biggest companies in Lancaster are Antelope Valley Union High School District, Antelope Valley Hospital, Antelope Valley Partners for Health, Lancaster School District and Desert Haven Enterprises Inc.

-The cost of living here is above the national average, making a more expensive place to live.
+The cost of living here is above the national average, making it a more expensive place to live.
 If you're a fan of breath-taking views, unique shopping experiences, music, or sports, check out some homes in Lancaster.
 It might just be the perfect place for you.